nculwell/MathStudy/SchoolLevel.md

 ## Old books in the public domain

 These are apparently still really popular in India.
 Since they are in the public domain, you can find them available online for free.
 PDFs are available on archive.org, probably elsewhere as well.
 They are still in print, though not always as cheap as you'd hope given that the copyrights have expired.
+Be warned that since they're old, the writing style isn't what you'd expect from a contemporary book.

 - Hall and Knight, *Elementary Algebra for Schools*
 - Hall and Knight, *Higher Algebra*